Minnesota Precious Metals Sales Tax

 What Precious Metals Are Taxed in Minnesota?

-Sales Tax on Precious Metals (Coins and Bars) in Minnesota
+Sales Tax on Precious Metals (Coins and Bullion) in Minnesota

 If you are buying or selling gold, silver, platinum, or palladium coins and bars in Minnesota, here is the most current information regarding sales tax.